Olalekan4545/Legal-Operations-Performance-Analysis-Dashboard/README.md

  ### Page 1 - Executive Overview

  This page was created to provide stakeholders with a high-level summary of the law firm's overall performance.
 This page highlights key business metrics such as revenue, profit, total cases, profit margin, outstanding balance, and client satisfaction, enabling executives to quickly assess the firm's health and make informed strategic decisions.

+ ❓ Business Questions & Answered

+Questions

+- How is the law firm performing overall?
+- What are the firm's total revenue, profit, and profit margin?
+- How many legal cases are being managed?
+- How many cases are open versus closed?
+- What is the current outstanding balance?
+- How satisfied are clients with the firm's services?
+- Which practice areas and office locations contribute the most revenue?

+Answers

+- Provides a high-level overview of the firm's financial and operational performance.
+- Highlights key performance indicators (KPIs) for quick executive decision-making.
+- Identifies top-performing offices and practice areas.
+- Shows the firm's current workload and overall client satisfaction.

 ### Page 2 - Case Performance & Efficiency
  This page was created to evaluate how effectively legal cases are being managed throughout their lifecycle.
 This page analyzes case volume, status, complexity, duration, billable hours, and profitability, helping management identify operational bottlenecks, monitor case progress, and improve overall case handling efficiency.

+ ❓ Business Questions & Answered

+ Questions

+- Which practice areas handle the highest number of cases?
+- What is the distribution of cases by status and outcome?
+- How are cases distributed across different complexity levels?
+- How long do cases typically remain open?
+- Which cases generate the highest revenue and profit?
+- Is there a relationship between billable hours and profit?
+- Which case categories require the greatest operational effort?

+Answers

+- Identifies departments with the highest workload.
+- Shows how efficiently cases progress through their lifecycle.
+- Highlights the firm's most valuable and most complex cases.
+- Reveals operational bottlenecks through case duration analysis.
+- Evaluates whether increased legal effort results in higher profitability.

 Insights Include:
 - Cases by Practice Area